Lavendar Peppered Figs with Goat Cheese, Honey, and Fresh Oregano

 What You Will Need:

 • Figs– I picked up these little guys at Albertson’s, but you could probably also find them at Whole Foods, Sprouts, or Trader Joe’s.
 You can also order them here, on Instacart.
 Albertson’s had both Heirloom Figs (that’s what you see in my pictures) and Black Mission Figs. I grabbed the Heirloom because they had a better variation of color for photos.
 In retrospect, I wish I would’ve grabbed both, because the next time I went back, all the Black Missions were gone :(.
-Most markets probably get small lots in, around late September.
-Grab ’em while you can!
+Most markets probably get small lots in around late September, so grab’em while you can!

-• Goat Cheese– I always get my cheese at Sprouts or Albertson’s- around here, that’s what’s available to me.
+• Goat Cheese– I always get my cheese at Trader Joe’s or Ralph’s (such a large selection of cheeses from Northern Cal, Sonoma, & Napa- a couple favorites are the Humbolt Fog Goat Cheese and anything from Cowgirl Creamery)- around here, that’s what’s available to me.
 Whole Foods has an Ah-mazing cheese section.
 Even better would be a local cheese shop.

 • Honey– Obviously, any honey will do, but I’ve been buying local honey lately, because supposedly, it does wonders for allergies.
 I’m not sure if it’s done much for mine, but it’s really yummy- runs anywhere from about 6-10 bucks.
 You can generally find local honey from your specific area, at your neighborhood grocery store.
 The Local Hive Honey brand, carries honeys from a lot of different regions around the States.
 You can find So Cal honey here on Instacart.
 If you just google your area, they may have it.
-If you can find a honey from a local bee keeper or farm in your area, that would be the best way to go.
+If you can find a honey from a local bee keeper or farm in your area, that might be fun.

 • Fresh Oregano– Just a little leaf on top of each appetizer packs a nice punch of the fresh peppery camphor that oregano is known for.